Recovering from Burnout: Clara’s Story & Strategies for Pressing Pause

 A beloved lifestyle blogger, photographer, author, TV and radio host, cookbook writer, podcaster and mother of three, Clara Lidstrom has always had many irons in the fire.
 Better known as @underbaraclaras, she’s captured the imagination of her readers as a voice of modern feminism and alternative, sustainable living.
 In a candid interview, she shares with us her story of burnout and recovery.
 Keep reading to get her tips for pressing pause in our fast-paced society.

 Clara Lidstrom, Swedens leading lifestyle blogger and better known as @underbaraclaras, knew that something was very wrong when the following happened:

 - I was going to say to my husband I took the garbage out this morning, but instead what came out was spaghetti and meatballs, says Clara.

 For someone whod worked with words her whole adult life, suddenly not being able to find the right words was a terrifying experience.

 Since starting her blog back in 2006, Clara has established herself firmly in Swedens mediatic hall of fame as a modern voice of feminism and sustainable living.
-Shes written more than ten books, among others a few of kids cookbooks and fact books, as well as a couple of upcycling style guides; has co-hosted a radio show; has been a regular guest in an array of TV shows; and, most recently, the co-creator and co-host of a popular podcast.
+Shes written more than ten books, among others a few kids cookbooks and fact books, as well as a couple of upcycling style guides; has co-hosted a radio show; has been a regular guest in an array of TV shows; and, most recently, is the co-creator and co-host of a popular podcast.

 So how did a person whod for many years championed a slow lifestyle, far from the hustle and bustle of the city, get to the point where she was completely burnt-out?